Check here first for answers to your housing questions. Still can't find what you're looking for? Contact Panther Central. We're at your service.

 - The waiting list.
 Contact Panther Central to request a housing contract.
 We will add your name to the waiting list in the order that your housing contract is received.

-- Off-Campus Living provides students with the necessary information and tools to successfully reside in off-campus accommodations, including a Renters' Guide, apartment listings, roommate and subletting service, as well as other useful tips and contact information to assist you in your role as tenant.
+- Off-Campus Living provides students with the necessary information and tools to successfully reside in off-campus accommodations.
+Students have access to a Renter's Guide, Renter's Checklist, apartment listings, roommate and subletting service, and other useful tips.
+Off-Campus Living will also provide contact information to assist you in your role as tenant.

 Students will be contacted when information is available.
-Placement for wait-listed students is done through a selection process, phone or email communication, or random placement depending on the term, time constraints, and/or on availability.
+Placement for wait-listed students is completed through a selection process, phone or email communication, or random placement.
+The manner in which placement is completed depends on the term, time constraints, and/or on availability.

 Yes.
-We recommend that all wait-listed students pursue all of their options and seek off-campus housing as well as remaining on the waiting list for on-campus housing.
-As we cannot guarantee that a wait-listed student will obtain on-campus housing, this allows students to access all options and make an educated decision concerning housing.
+We cannot guarantee that a wait-listed student will obtain on-campus housing.
+We recommend that wait-listed students pursue all their options, seek off-campus housing and remain on the on-campus housing waiting list.
+By accessing all their options, students can make an educated decision concerning housing.
 The housing deposit is refundable if a wait-listed student does not receive on-campus housing.

-Students who do not currently live on campus are added to the wait list in the order that we received their contracts.
+Students not currently living on campus are added to the wait list in the order that we received their contracts.

 You will be refunded only if you cancel your application prior to being assigned on campus housing.
 Fill out a cancellation form as soon as you no longer desire on-campus housing, and we will refund your deposit.
 If you reject on-campus housing when it is offered, fill out a cancellation form, and we will refund your deposit.
 If you accept housing, but then later decline it, you will forfeit your deposit.

 No. Nonguaranteed students can never receive a guarantee.
-Once they are living on campus, they will receive future housing materials before incoming students and can reapply for the housing waitlist.
+Once living on campus, they will receive future housing materials before incoming students and can reapply for the housing waitlist.

 If you suspect that you have a case of bed bugs, we urge you to contact Panther Central immediately.
 Early detection is extremely important to prevent spreading and any suspicion is worth investigating.
-Panther Central will confidentially address your report by sending licensed exterminators to your room to assess the situation within 24 hours of your call.
+Panther Central will confidentially address your report by sending licensed exterminators to your room to assess the situation.
+You can expect licensed exterminators to arrive to your room within 24 hours of your call.
 Bed bugs are not pests that can be controlled effectively with do-it-yourself measures.
 Therefore, if you do suspect that you have bed bugs, please do not attempt to resolve the issue yourself.

 If we do confirm that bed bugs are present in your room, don't panic.
-Bed bugs are pests that can be exterminated safely and successfully if you follow all guidelines given to you by Panther Central.
+Bed bugs are pests that can be exterminated safely and successfully if you follow all guidelines given by Panther Central.
 Panther Central will provide a detailed treatment plan for any student with a confirmed case of bed bugs.
-It is extremely important that students follow the written instructions carefully and quickly as treatment cannot begin until certain steps have been completed.
+It is extremely important that students follow the written instructions carefully and quickly.
+Treatment cannot begin until certain steps have been completed.